Confidentiality tips for your startup ideas

 If you use a confidentiality agreement instead of a deed when money did not change hands, it may not be enforceable.

-If in doubt, it's a good idea to get professional advice.
+If in doubt, it's a good idea to get professional advice before you share your ideas.

 For useful information about your intellectual property (IP) rights generally, see IP Australia’s website: IP Australia.